Sichii/Chaos-Server/docs/articles/WorldOptions.md

 This is the template key of the merchant to display when a player presses F1.
 This is generally some kind of help npc

+### LootDropsLockToRewardTargetSecs

+This is the amount of time in seconds that loot drops will be locked to the reward target(s) of those loot drops.
+If this value is not specified, loot drops will not lock at all.

+### GroundItemDespawnTimeMins

+This is the amount of time in minutes that ground items will remain on the ground before despawning.
+This applies to all ground items, including items dropped by players.

 ## Channel Settings

 ---